 VAT Regulations dealing with the supply of electronic services

-What are electronic services?
-Electronic services mean any services supplied by a non-resident for consideration using –
+What are electronic services? | Electronic services mean any services supplied by a non-resident for consideration using –

-· an electronic communication; or
+· an electronic agent; · an electronic communication; or · the internet.

-Electronic services are therefore services, the supply of which –
+Electronic services are therefore services, the supply of which – · is dependent on information technology; · is automated, and · involves minimal human intervention.

 Simply put, this means that from 1 April 2019, you will have to pay VAT on a much wider scope of electronic services.
 The regulations now include any services that qualify as “electronic services” (other than a few exceptions) whether supplied directly by the non-resident business or via an “intermediary”.

-· Access to blogs, journals, magazines, newspapers, games, publications, social networking, webcasts, webinars, websites, web applications, web series; and
+Some examples include: · Auction services; · Online advertising or provision of advertising space; · Online shopping portals; · Access to blogs, journals, magazines, newspapers, games, publications, social networking, webcasts, webinars, websites, web applications, web series; and · Software applications downloaded by users on mobile devices.

 What is specifically excluded from the ambit of electronic services in the updated regulations?